castorini/pyserini/docs/experiments-nfcorpus.md

-# Pyserini: Contriever Baseline for NFCorpus
+# Pyserini: BGE-base Baseline for NFCorpus

-This guide contains instructions for running a Contriever baseline for NFCorpus.
+This guide contains instructions for running a BGE-base baseline for NFCorpus.

 If you're a Waterloo student traversing the [onboarding path](https://github.com/lintool/guide/blob/master/ura.md) (which [starts here](https://github.com/castorini/anserini/blob/master/docs/start-here.md)), make sure you've first done the previous step, [a conceptual framework for retrieval